waqaras1/waqaras1/README.md

 🔭 **Currently working on:**
 🚀 `ConsciousDay Agent` – An AI-powered journaling app with a robust backend using **Node.js**, **LangChain**, and **SQLite**
-💼 Backend Developer at **AYKAYS - Software Agency**, working on scalable APIs and database optimizations
+💼 `Software Engineer - Backend` at **AYKAYS - Software Agency**, working on scalable APIs and database optimizations

 🌱 **Currently learning:**
 ⚙️ Advanced **Backend Architecture**, **Microservices**, and **Cloud Deployment (AWS)**